SeatizenDOI/DinoVdeau/README.md

 ## License

-This framework is distributed under the wtfpl license.
+This framework is distributed under the CC0-1.0 license.
 See `LICENSE.txt` for more information.

 ## Citing DinoVd'eau